 An additional benefit to utilizing multiple cloud providers is the ability to have a hot spare or backup set of infrastructure immediately available for any type of disaster recovery scenario.

 Having duplicate sets of infrastructure in different geographical locations with different providers while synchronizing data between the two creates an ideal setup for handling any type of potential outage.

 When preparing changes for your production environment, it’s often helpful to have a staging environment that mimics production that you can switch traffic to when ready for changes to be pushed out.
 This model referred to as blue/green, is another benefit of multi cloud.
 While even using the same provider, you have the ability to quickly direct traffic to one set of infrastructure and then move it back if issues arise.
 This further assists with minimizing downtime, and by directing limited amounts of traffic to a given version of the application, you can even limit user exposure.

 Move to Multi Cloud With Cloud Servers at Liquid Web

-Businesses need to calculate the value that a multi cloud tenancy could provide while simultaneously evaluating the cost to implement.
-The choice to move to a multi cloud infrastructure is one that should be discussed with the various people or teams that make up your company and the providers you wish to work with.
+Businesses need to calculate the value that a multi-cloud tenancy could provide while simultaneously evaluating the cost of implementation.
+The choice to move to a multi-cloud infrastructure is one that should be discussed with the various people or teams that make up your company and the providers you wish to work with.
 However, there are clear and growing benefits to doing so that could make your hosting experience and online presence move to the next level.